mariohernandez/mariohernandezio/src/blog/responsive-images-part-3.md

 | Image size relative to the viewport     | Yes    | Yes via `sizes`  |
 | Screen density                          | No     | Yes              |
 | Images dimensions                       | Yes    | Yes via `srcset` |

+Pretty nice huh?
+Now thanks to the `srcset` and `sizes` attributes we've closed the gap and the browser has all the information it needs to ensure the best image is served to each device.

+The next post of this series will focus on image styles.
+These are fun but can also get you in a lot of trouble if not properly done.
+See you there.

+Save this story for later.
+A quick story for you.
+I recently did an experiment that 100% proves the power of resolution switching using `srcset` and `sizes`.
+As most people nowadays, I use a very large second display so I can fit more apps on my screen.
+While viewing a site I am currently working on, the main image on the page I was looking at renders at a 3:2 aspect ratio with a max width of about 660px.
+I have configured image styles, responsive image styles and media types using exactly the same process shown in this guide.

+My second display is nice but it's not a 4K display.
+It's double the physical size of my mac's screen, but the mac's screen resolution is higher by almost double (twice the number of pixels).
+When I look at the image in the large display, and inspect the page, I see the browser selects an image that is 720px which makes complete sense.
+However, I unplugged the second display and this time I view the page on my mac's scrren (higher resolution), and when inspecting the page, I noticed the browser has selected an image that is double the size.
+This is exactly the behavior I would expect.
+Also, this will make a lot more sense when we cover image multipliers later in this series.

 <div class="post-pager">